GDurgampudi18/hangman137/README.md

 The Project was to practise my Python skills and to improve my problem solving skills.
 To implement what I learnt so far and to be at the level of the course

 ## 3. File Descriptions
-Files are per the milestones achieved
+Files are per the milestones achieved.
+Right from creating basic methods to creating the class and finishing the game.

 ## 4. How to interact with the project
 The project is a Python project and you can download the script and run to play the game.